wingkwong/leetcode-the-hard-way/solutions/1400-1499/1448-count-good-nodes-in-binary-tree-medium.md

         // that means the current node is a good node
         // hence we add 1, else add 0
         return (mx <= root->val ?
 1 : 0) +
+                // the second part is the result of the left sub-tree
-                // then we traverse the left sub tree with the updated maximum value at this point
+                // we traverse it with the updated maximum value at the current point
-                // we don't need to check if root->left is null or not
+                // we don't need to check if root->left is null or not here
                 // as we cover the null case in the first line goodNodes(root->left, max(root->val, mx)) +
+                // the last part is the result of the right sub-tree
-                // then we traverse the right sub tree with the updated maximum value at this point
+                // we traverse it with the updated maximum value at the current point
-                // we don't need to check if root->right is null or not
+                // we don't need to check if root->right is null or not here
                 // as we cover the null case in the first line goodNodes(root->right, max(root->val, mx));
     }